-Eligible Activities Cost Maximums and Guidance A. Coordinate and/or participate in a Community FireSmart and Resiliency Committee (CFRC).
-Up to \$2,200 per meeting plus additional funds for coordination B. Participate in an integrated fuel management, cultural burning and/or prescribed fire planning table (generally led by Ministry staff in collaboration with communities) to support the integration of fuel management planning across jurisdictional boundaries.
+B. Participate in an integrated fuel management, cultural burning and/or prescribed fire planning table (generally led by Ministry staff in collaboration with communities) to support the integration of fuel management planning across jurisdictional boundaries.
 Up to \$2,200 per meeting C. Provide Indigenous cultural safety and humility training to emergency management personnel in order to more effectively partner with, and provide assistance to, Indigenous communities for both wildfire prevention and suppression.
-D. Attend the Wildfire Resiliency and Training Summit.
+Required cost estimate in WS1 D. Attend the Wildfire Resiliency and Training Summit.
 Note: eligible costs include conference fee and travel (including accommodations and per diems).
-Up to four staff, up to \$2,000 per attendee per year E. Support the FireSmart BC Plant Program at local garden centres or nurseries.
+Up to four staff per eligible applicant, up to \$2,000 per attendee per year E. Support the FireSmart BC Plant Program at local garden centres or nurseries.
 Includes plant tags, banners, staff buttons and in-store advertising.
 Up to \$2,500 per location